vyomasystems-lab/challenges-KeerthanaM15/level1_design2/README.md

 # Pattern_detector Design Verification

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test (adder module here) which takes in one bit input inp_bit, and clock, reset and one bit output seq_seen
+The test drives inputs to the Design Under Test which takes in one bit input inp_bit, and clock, reset and one bit output seq_seen

 The values are assigned to the input port using
 ```